srirasha/mongo-rice/README.md

     }
 }
 ```
- - by manually create an instance of a collection:
+ - by manual creation of your collection instance:

 ```C#
 MongoRiceRepository<AvatarDocument> avatars = new(new MongoConfiguration() { ConnectionString = "myGreatConnectionString", Database = "mySuperDatabase" });